Schnorr Signatures#

 val message = ...

-// Computing challenge
+// Compute challenge

-val e: Coll[Byte] = blake2b256(message) // weak Fiat-Shamir
+val e: Coll[Byte] = blake2b256(message)

-val eInt = byteArrayToBigInt(e) // challenge as big integer
+val eInt = byteArrayToBigInt(e) // Challenge as big integer

-// a of signature in (a, z)
+// Retrieve a of signature (a, z)

-val a = getVar[GroupElement](1).get
+val a = getVar .get

 val aBytes = a.getEncoded

-// z of signature in (a, z)
+// Retrieve z of signature (a, z)

-val zBytes = getVar[Coll[Byte]](2).get
+val zBytes = getVar .get

 val z = byteArrayToBigInt(zBytes)

-// Signature is valid if g^z = a * x^e
+// Verify signature by checking if g^z = a * Y^e

 val properSignature = g.exp(z) == a.multiply(holder.exp(eInt))